 False negatives have been discussed less explicitly, as the problems for false positives were more salient and more pressing.
 Power (i.e., true positive rate) has been a pressing issue in the discussion nonetheless, as replications were being discussed for detecting possible false positives (e.g., Asendorpf et al., 2013; Brandt et al., 2013).
 The power for psychological studies has been estimated to be as low as 35% (Bakker et al., 2012), which implies a 65% false negative rate.
 This is substantive, given that this exceeds all but one of the false positive rates due to QRPs (81.5%, Table 1; Simmons et al., 2011).
 Possible power problems have been indicated before (e.g., Cohen, 1962), but to no avail (Sedlmeier & Gigerenzer, 1989).
 Hence, discussing false negatives is important, as these cause possibly valuable research lines to be stopped prematurely (Fiedler, Kutzner, & Krueger, 2012).

 This paper focuses on possible false negative findings in non-significant test results, and whether these results actually show the theoretically expected null distribution.
-Non-significant results are often interpreted as the null hypothesis being true (Nickerson, 2000).
-Additionally, sample results are possibly interpreted as more certain- and error free than they actually are (due to e.g., law of small numbers, Tversky & Kahneman, 1971; overconfidence of statistical power, Bakker, 2014; Greenwald, 1975), resulting in unwarranted generalizations of individual results.
+Sample results are possibly interpreted as more certain- and error free than they actually are (due to e.g., law of small numbers, Tversky & Kahneman, 1971; overconfidence of statistical power, Bakker, 2014; Greenwald, 1975), which is especially troubling as non-significant results are often interpreted as the null hypothesis being true (Nickerson, 2000).
 If non-significant results are truly non-effects, they should be expected to show a uniform P-value distribution (Murdoch, Tsai, & Adcock, 2008; Sackrowitz & Samuel-Cahn, 1999), and the accompanying effect size distribution.
 Our research investigates whether reported statistics from 8 flagship journals corroborates such null distributions, or indicates possible false negative results.

 Methods